eclipse-tractusx/traceability-foss/docs/adminguide.md

 ##### ingress.tls

-The tls settings of the app.
+The TLS settings of the app.

 ##### livenessProbe